deeplearning-oop/2425-m1geniomhe-group-1/tests/readme.md

 The conventional design of the library:
 - classes start with a capital letter
-- functions start with a small letter and snake case, helper functions start with an underscore
+- functions start with a small letter and snake case, helper functions start with an underscore (helper not applied yet)
 - the library is divided into modules where each module is a python file
 - each file contain one or more classes and functions related to the main class the module is named after
-- documentation for each function, class and module is provided by a top text block surrounded bby triple quotes
+- documentation for each function, class and module is provided by a top text block surrounded by triple quotes
 - dependencies and their versions are found in the requirements.txt file

 ## Classes